xiaoxiaobt/UH-DevOps-with-Docker/README.md

 # DevOps-with-Docker
-UH DevOps with Docker

-This is a workspace for course DevOps with Docker, 2020 version
+This is a workspace for course DevOps with Docker, 2024 version

 I used both Windows and Ubuntu in the course.
-(Windows has mystery problems on my laptop)